PositroniumSpectroscopy/sspals/README.md

 For certain materials a significant fraction of the positrons (~ 30%) will bind to electrons to form positronium (Ps), which can then be re-emitted to vacuum.
-Ps has a characteristic mean lifetime of 142 ns in vacuum, which makes it relatively easy to identify in the SSPALS spectra.
+Ps has a characteristic mean lifetime of 142 ns in vacuum, which makes it relatively easy to identify in SSPALS spectra.

 This package includes a handful of useful tools for working with SSPALS data.
 The two main functions are used to: (i) combine data split across hi/ low gain channels of a digital oscilloscope, and (ii) to estimate the amount of Ps formed using the so-called delayed fraction.